 To download the client installer, use the files below:

-Please double-click on the downloaded file silentvault_2_7_7_20170314.dmg, and in the popup window drag the SilentVault Spark icon on top of the Applications icon to install the app.
+In a Finder window, please double-click on the downloaded file silentvault_2_7_7_20201104.dmg, and in the popup window drag the SilentVault Spark icon on top of the Applications icon to install the app.
 You can then close the popup window and eject the SilentVault_2_7_7 volume.
 Optionally, drag the SilentVault Spark icon from the Applications folder to the dock if you want it to appear there.

-Note: if you already have the previous SVSpark 2.7.1 version installed, you will be prompted whether you wish to overwrite it or keep both versions.
-Since the old one was built with Java-8u51, now superseded, we suggest you overwrite the old application.
+Note: if you already have the previous SVSpark 2.7.7 version installed, you will be prompted whether you wish to overwrite it or keep both versions.
+Since the old one was built with an older JVM, now superseded, we suggest you overwrite the old application.
 But it's up to you.

 Optional: Verifying Developer Signatures[+]